watersk24/search-algorithms/README.md

 ## General info
 This program implements a Binary Search Tree data type in different languages.
 As I learn new languages I am working to implement concepts I learn in one language into other languages.
+So far I have implementation of a binary search tree in Java and Python.

 ## Technologies
 Binary Search Tree